What is Black Friday?

 Cyber Monday, the Monday after Black Friday, is a 24-hour online shopping event that was created to persuade people to do their shopping online and is now seen as an extension of the Black Friday sales.

 Traditionally, retailers would roll out a variety of in-store deals on everything from electronics to toys to kick off the Christmas shopping season, opening the stores as early as 5 am.
-In recent years, however, the shopping frenzy has moved online, with 2016 being a record-breaking year for eCommerce retailers, finally surpassing shoppers’ in-store purchasing.
+In recent years, however, the shopping frenzy has moved online, with 2018 being a record-breaking year for eCommerce retailers bringing in $6.2 billion in online sales growing by 23.6% compared to the previous year.
 With more and more people choosing to carry out their pre-holiday bargain hunting online eCommerce retailers enjoy an unprecedented opportunity to attract new buyers and increase their sales volume.

 Key Black Friday eCommerce insights: